 What is Fiber Denier?

-Denier is the measurement of the diameter of the extruded strand.
+Denier is the measurement of the diameter of the extruded fiber strand.

-A carpet made with a Standard Denier Fiber will be more durable and more resilient than a carpet made from a thinner strand as is commonly used in today's branded "Soft Nylon" styles.
+A carpet made with a standard (heavier) Denier Nylon fiber will be more durable and more resilient than a carpet made from a thinner strand as is commonly used in today's branded "Soft Nylons".

 Soft nylon styles have been branded under certain names and advertised to market the product to consumers who are interested in having a carpet with soft qualities similar to those made from a carpet made from wool, but not as costly.
 The cost of "branded" products are more costly because of their characteristics and marketing.